Traces On Diagram Algebras I: Free Partition Quantum Groups, Random Lattice Paths And Random Walks On Trees: Introduction

-In Section \ref{sec.freelymodified}, we analyse the representation theory of the direct limit algebra corresponding to the freely modified bistochastic quantum group $B_N^{\#+}$ and determine its branching graph.
-It is convenient to interpret this branching graph as one arising from a smaller graph, the \emph{derooted Fibonacci tree} through a process called \emph{pascalization} in \cite{VN06}.
-This technique (although not the terminology) is also well-known in subfactor theory, where one would describe the derooted Fibonacci tree as the \emph{principal graph} of the bigger branching graph.
-The branching graph associated to $B_N^{\#+}$ closely resembles the one of our last missing case, the direct limit algebra of the free hyperoctahedral group $H_N^+$.
-This algebra is also known as the infinite $2$-\emph{Fuss-Catalan algebra} $\FC_2(\infty,\delta)$ for which the principal graph is the (full) Fibonacci tree \cite{BiJo95}.
-Therefore, we will discuss dimension formulas and the trace classification problem for both $B_N^{\#+}$ and $H_N^+$ together in Section \ref{sec.FussCat}.
+\paragraph*{Infinite diagram algebra $A_{(\cB^{\#+},\delta)}(\infty)$ and infinite Fuss-Catalan algebra.} In Section \ref{sec.freelymodified}, we determine the representation theory of the finite dimensional algebras $A_{(\cB^{\#+},\delta)}(0) \subset A_{(\cB^{\#+},\delta)}(1) \subset \dots $ associated to the freely modified bistochastic quantum group $B_N^{\#+}$.
+We show that the branching graph of this tower of algebras is the pascalization of the \emph{derooted Fibonacci tree}, see Figure \ref{fig.Fibintro}.
+In fact, this case closely resembles the last remaining case, the infinite $2$-\emph{Fuss-Catalan algebra} $\FC_2(\infty,\delta)$ which is associated to the free hyperoctahedral group $H_N^+$ and whose branching graph is the pascalization of the (full) Fibonacci tree \cite{BiJo95}.
+Due to this similarity, we will discuss dimension formulas and the trace classification problem for both infinite dimensional diagram algebras jointly in Section \ref{sec.FussCat}.

-In both cases, the description of the branching graph in terms of the Fibonacci tree translates the trace classification problem into an equivalent probabilistic problem of independent interest, the computation of the \emph{exit boundary for random walks} on the Fibonacci tree (to follow the terminology of \cite{VM15}).
+In both cases, the description of the branching graph as the pascalization of a version of the Fibonacci tree translates the trace classification problem into an equivalent probabilistic problem of independent interest: the computation of the \emph{exit boundary for random walks} on the Fibonacci tree (to follow the terminology of \cite{VM15}).
 In \cite{VM15}, this problem was solved for homogeneous trees by making clever use of their symmetric nature.
-For the less symmetric Fibonacci tree, the combinatorics to deal with become more involved and as a result the computation of the exit boundary becomes more subtle.
+For the less symmetric Fibonacci tree, the combinatorics of this problem become more involved and as a result, the computation of the exit boundary becomes more subtle.
 For a discussion on exit boundaries in a different setting, see also \cite{VM18}, where the exit boundary is called the \emph{absolute}.